 Students enroll in the PhD program following three stages in the admissions process.
 Most applications from domestic applicants are read by at least three faculty members, and the top ~25% are discussed by a committee of 22 faculty members with extensive experience in graduate education.
 Based on this evaluation, students are invited to interview in-person.
 About 20% of domestic applicants are interviewed.
 Among all interviewed students, approximately 80% are admitted and 45% of those matriculate in the program.
 Note that the selection process for international students includes additional screening steps, because we receive a large number of applications for a small number of funded positions.

-The percentage of students in the program from groups underrepresented in science has been increasing.
-In the most recent two years, 27% and 31% of domestic students enrolled in the program have been URMs.
-Nearly 90% of our students obtain PhDs and there is little difference in the graduation rates between male, female, or URM students.
-The career outcomes of URM students compared to the total student population over the past 16 years is also very similar.
-Through continued and enhanced outreach and recruiting efforts we aim to continue to increase the diversity of applicants and students admitted to the PhD program.
+Greater than 90% of our students obtain PhDs and there is little difference in the graduation rates or timeline among male, female, or underrepresented students.
+The career outcomes of underrepresented students compared to the total student population over the past 16 years is also very similar.
+Through continued outreach and recruiting efforts we aim to encourage applications to the PhD program from a broad swath of highly talented students and to strengthen the biomedical workforce.
+Follow the link to graduate education statistics below to look at data on the program over time.